mhdsadique/kfc_restuarant/README.md

 ## Getting Started

-This project was built using Typecript Nextjs, Chakra UI, CSS, JavaScript, Rest API,Redux, .
+This project was built using Typecript, Nextjs, Chakra UI, CSS, JavaScript, Rest API,Redux, .
 It is an online fast-food restaurant, Order can KFC Items
 <br />